About This Program

 Why Utica College

 The major in international studies enables students to build a broad and nuanced understanding of the world and how it works from a range of perspectives, including cultural, economic, and political/governmental.
 Taught by a distinguished faculty, UC's international studies major is an interdisciplinary program that draws on history, government and politics, human rights advocacy, language, and other fields.
 The program offers rich opportunities for foreign study and includes a capstone senior seminar.

 - International Political Relations

 What You'll Learn

-International studies majors choose from four academic concentrations:
+International studies majors choose from three academic concentrations: